eyalamirmusic/cpp_data_structures/README.md

 ``CircularBuffer<T>``
 Encapsulates the basic Circular Buffer sometimes needed for delay effects, etc

+``SmallVector<T, Size>``
+A vector with a custom allocator, allows a preallocated stack size to be used before any heap access happens.

 And many others...

 More documentations, examples, unit tests, coming soon...